our story

 Publisher and Founder

 After twenty years of publishing at Andre Deutsch, Random House and HarperCollins, Hannah founded September.
 She specialises in a creative approach to shaping books with debut authors, brands and personalities.
 She has published multiple top ten bestsellers across memoir, media, sport, history and led many start-up projects: from fiction lists to apps.
 She is also the author of two well-received novels, The Sun Road and Julianna Kiss, and a winner of a Betty Trask Award for first novels.
-Starting an independent publisher was a natural extension of a life-long, escapist pleasure in buying, reading and – above all – sharing good books. @septemberbooks
+Starting an independent publisher was a natural extension of a life-long, escapist pleasure in buying, reading and – above all – sharing good books. @septemberpublishing

 Charlotte Cole